-Included in Private Rehabilitation London
+What’s Included in Private Rehabilitation London?

 • Personalised treatment plans

-• Medically-assisted detox
+• Medically-assisted drug and alcohol detox

 • Cognitive-Behavioural Therapy (CBT)

-• One-one-one and group therapy
+• One-to-one and group therapy sessions

-• Holistic therapies
+• Holistic therapies like mindfulness

 • Dual diagnosis care